atick-faisal/label-studio/docs/source/guide/storage.md

 order: 151
 order_enterprise: 151
 meta_title: Cloud and External Storage Integration
-meta_description: "Label Studio Documentation for integrating Amazon AWS S3, Google Cloud Storage, Microsoft Azure, Redis, and local file directories with Label Studio."
+meta_description: "Annotation Hub Documentation for integrating Amazon AWS S3, Google Cloud Storage, Microsoft Azure, Redis, and local file directories with Annotation Hub."
 section: "Import & Export"

 ---

-Integrate popular cloud and external storage systems with Label Studio to collect new items uploaded to the buckets, containers, databases, or directories and return the annotation results so that you can use them in your machine learning pipelines.
+Integrate popular cloud and external storage systems with Annotation Hub to collect new items uploaded to the buckets, containers, databases, or directories and return the annotation results so that you can use them in your machine learning pipelines.

-Set up the following cloud and other storage systems with Label Studio:
+Set up the following cloud and other storage systems with Annotation Hub:
 - [Amazon S3](#Amazon-S3)
 - [Google Cloud Storage](#Google-Cloud-Storage)
 - [Microsoft Azure Blob storage](#Microsoft-Azure-Blob-storage)